 The Eugene Piano Academy is a growing music community that prides itself on the quality of instruction it offers our community.
-Our mission is to create a learning environment that instills the joy of learning music, playing music, and making music to any person, at any age, while establishing a foundation for life-long growth and enhancing the quality of our community's musical life.
+Founded in 2011, the Academy employs a diverse team of dynamic music professionals and is committed to being a workplace that fosters creativity and camaraderie in historic downtown Eugene.
+Our mission is to provide the highest quality music education to individuals of all ages and abilities while enhancing the quality of our community's musical life.
 We are now hiring for the following positions:

-The Eugene Piano Academy is currently seeking an individual who is passionate about teaching and helping students discover the joy of music making.
-This is a part-time teaching position, anywhere from 10 to 25 hours per week, depending on the teacher's availability, with room to grow, beginning February 5, 2018.
+The Eugene Piano Academy is currently seeking individuals who are passionate about teaching and helping students discover the joy of music making.
+This is a part-time teaching position in group and individual settings, anywhere from 10 to 25 hours per week, depending on the teacher's availability, with room to grow.

 Planning and preparing lessons in relation to students’ needs in an individual and group setting.
 Preparation may include student participation in Oregon Music Teacher’s Association annual Syllabus examinations, competitions, or community recitals.
-Additionally, instructors will be expected to be able to effectively represent the Academy by interacting and communicating with clients and teachers, answering student questions regarding: classes offered, practice assignments, scheduling, policies, Academy events, etc. Hourly rate commensurate with experience and qualifications.
+Additionally, instructors will be expected to effectively represent the Academy by interacting and communicating with clients and teachers, answering student questions regarding classes offered, practice assignments, scheduling, policies, Academy events, etc. Hourly rate commensurate with experience and qualifications.

 Collective Goals for Instructors: